Jump To

 11.10.3 Helpful Websites

-If you have a particular interest in public interest law, you should familiarize yourself the following resources:
+If you have a particular interest in public interest law, you should familiarize yourself with the resources on OCPD's Public interest page.

 11.10.4 Seminars / Skill Building

 Throughout the academic year, OCPD hosts a number of seminars and workshops directed specifically at students interested in public interest law.
-These events include tips on public interest job search strategies, speakers from the government and public interest sectors, and information about applying to government honors programs and post-graduate fellowships.
-Check OCPD’s website frequently to stay informed about upcoming events.
+These events include public interest job search strategies, speakers from the government and public interest sectors, information about applying to government honors programs and post-graduate fellowships, networking events with public interest employers, and a mentoring program for students and alumni in public interest fields.
+Join the public interest listserv (see 11.6.2 above) and check 12twenty frequently to stay informed about upcoming events.

 11.10.5 Post-Graduate Fellowships